redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 Remember: never trust the client!
 We need to lock down the backend to be sure that someone can't discover our `deleteComment` GraphQL resource and start deleing comments willy nilly.

-If you remember in part 1 of the tutorial we used a function `requireAuth()` to be sure that someone was logged in before allowing them to take action on the server. `requireAuth()` takes an optional `roles` key:
+Recall in Part 1 of the tutorial we used a function `requireAuth()` to be sure that someone was logged in before allowing them to take action on the server.
+It turns out that `requireAuth()` takes an optional `roles` key:

 ```javascript{4,9}
 // api/src/services/comments/comments.js